 The quality of the public realm surrounding any new development will play a significant role in shaping the everyday experience of the district.
-A Project should strive to define a distinct and memorable public realm with innovative landscape design, enhanced paving, distinctive street furniture (light fixtures, benches, street trees) and create opportunities for temporary and permanent public art.
+A project should strive to define a distinct and memorable public realm with innovative landscape design, enhanced paving, distinctive street furniture (light fixtures, benches, street trees) and create opportunities for temporary and permanent public art.

-- 1. The buildings must create an inviting public realm of sidewalks and street trees and street furniture that is well integrated and create a continuous and engaging street level experience along Shawmut Avenue and Dudley Street. - 2.
+- 1. Buildings along Warren Street must be sufficiently set back to provide for an enhanced sidewalk and public realm experience.
+Public realm improvements of sidewalks, street trees, and furniture should be well integrated into the development and create a continuously engaging street level experience along Warren Street. - 2.
 To the extent possible, innovative, high impact temporary and permanent public art must be incorporated in the public realm. - 3.
-Provide attractive and well maintained plantings throughout the site.
+Where possible, provide attractive and well maintained plantings throughout the site.
 Use plants appropriate to the region and to all seasons that require little or no irrigation or irrigate with collected storm or gray water.
 Consider incorporating gardening opportunities into the landscape strategy.
 Plant trees that will form tree canopies. - 4.
 Rooftop gardens that help to reduce the heat island effect will be viewed favorably.
 Some amount of planted space must be provided on this site, and given the site's size and limitations, the rooftop may be a good location to maximize the site's planted area.
 Proposals with more green space will be viewed more favorably than those with less green space. - 5.
 The selected proponent must repair and/or replace, as appropriate, any alteration or damage of existing sidewalks, paving, lights and street trees that occurs during construction. - 3.6.
 All exterior spaces must be well-maintained throughout the life of the project for the benefit of the neighborhood.

-Resilient Development and Green Building Design Guidelines

-Proposed projects should support the community's and City of Boston's Carbon Free, Climate Resilient, and Healthy Community goals.
+Resilient Development and Green Building Design Guidelines Proposed projects should support the community's and City of Boston's Carbon Free, Climate Resilient, and Healthy Community goals.